Steps for Proper Tree Planting

 - The bottom of the hole should be undisturbed soil.
 This insures stabilization of the tree and prevents sinking and tilting.

-- A saucer-shaped planting hole, ideally 2 to 3 times the root ball diameter with sloping sides allows the root system to become established before being slowed by the surrounding undisturbed soil.
+- A saucer-shaped planting hole, ideally 2 times the root ball diameter with sloping sides allows the root system to become established before being slowed by the surrounding undisturbed soil.
 This is enough to minimize post-planting stress.

 - In every tree planting, 20-30% soil amendment should be mixed with existing native soil and filled to correct level.